How to Thrift for Vintage and Where to Store It

 I do buy a lot of vintage linens, fabrics and vintage clothing, but have too much and don’t wear it.
 I’m drawn to the fabrics mostly, since the kind of vintage clothing I like looks better on the racks than me.

-Bottom line is, I buy what I love and like to use.
+Bottom line is, buy what you love and like to use.
 If I see something that has great design appeal, I may snag that too.
-Being a dealer of vintage does allow me to search and trade.
-If I find something great, I can always keep it and sell something I had that isn’t as special.
+You can always sell something to make room for the latest vintage find.

 Final Review and Words of Wisdom